DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 * email address
 * how you know the candidate

-We may also collect any personal data you include in your reference, or any information you give us if you ask to be contacted for research purposes.
+We may also collect:

+* any personal data you include in your reference
+* any information you give us if you consent to be contacted for user research

 ### What data we collect if you work for a training provider